Dr Eimear McGeown

 Biography

-Prior to academia, Dr McGeown developed extensive industry expertise as a Chartered Accountant with a Big Four firm, specialising in Audit and Corporate Finance.
-Her professional background includes significant banking sector experience, where she gained valuable insights into financial institutions and lending practices.
-She is also an Associate of the Institute of Bankers.
-This combination of professional experience informs both her research in SME finance and her teaching approach, particularly in bridging theoretical concepts with practical applications.
+Dr. McGeown joined University College Cork in 2014, bringing extensive industry expertise developed through her career in banking and as a Chartered Accountant with a Big Four firm, where she specialised in Audit and Corporate Finance.
+Her substantial banking sector experience provides valuable insights into financial institutions and lending practices.
+As an Associate of the Institute of Bankers, she effectively combines academic expertise with practical industry knowledge, enhancing both her pedagogical approach and research methodology.